Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 • Every 2–3 years

-• When roots grow out of drainage holes
+• When roots grow out of the drainage holes

 • Best time: early spring